Help Center

 • Configure the domain in which the file server you want to configure is located.

-• Select File Audit from the applications drop-down.
+• Select File Audit from the application drop-down.

 • Go to Configuration > Data Source > NetApp Server.

-• Enter the User Name and Password of the DataSecurity Plus NetApp user account.
+• Enter the User Name and Password of a NetApp user account as per the privileges mentioned in the minimum privileges for NetApp auditing section.

 • Specify the Port number through which communication should happen and click Next.